advwacloud/Newbie-Guide/wise-paas-notification.md

 ---

-WISE-PaaS Notification is a messaging service that is primarily for integration with SRPs.
-Users can send E-mail, LINE, WeChat, and call third-party APIs through the WISE-PaaS Notification API to achieve instant message notification.
+WISE-PaaS/Notification is a highly available, durable, secure messaging service that can be used to fan out messages to end users by mobile instant messaging \(LINE, WeChat, WhatsApp, etc\), SMS, and e-mail.

 * [User Guide](https://advwacloud.gitbooks.io/wise-paas-notification-user-guide)